Visualizing¶

 radius.uncertainty_lowerupper(exoplanets)

 We can also calculate normalized values, which may be useful for representing sizes or colors.
-The normalization will pay attention to the scale
+The normalization will pay attention to the scale and lim keywords.

 brightness.value(exoplanets)